Symptoms and Exposure

 Students and staff with new onset of respiratory or gastrointestinal symptoms, such as cough, fever, sore throat, vomiting, diarrhea, or other symptoms of COVID-19, should stay home and get tested for COVID-19.
 Follow the DOH What to do if a Person is Symptomatic flowchart.

 - Nausea or vomiting

-- Regardless of your COVID-19 vaccine status, if you have symptoms, stay home and get tested.
+- The best way to prevent the spread of COVID-19 is to avoid exposure to others.
+Regardless of your COVID-19 vaccine status, if you have symptoms, stay home and get tested.

 COVID Test Results

 People with COVID-19 symptoms should stay home until they have the results of their testing.

 - Negative Results: If you have COVID-like symptoms and receive a negative test result, you may return to school 24 hours after fever has resolved (without medication) and symptoms have improved.
 If symptoms persist, retest every 24-48 hours through at least five days after symptoms started.

 - Positive Results: See isolation guidance below and notify the school right away.

 Students and staff who test positive for COVID-19 should stay home for at least 5 days and isolate from others in the home in order to avoid spreading COVID-19 to others.
 Day 0 is the first day of symptoms.
 For people without symptoms, day 0 is the day of the positive viral test.
 See Isolation and Quarantine Calculator for additional information.